waynehoggett/AzureHackathons/2 - DevOps with GitHub/Challenges/1.1/readme.md

     </ul>
     </details>

-3. Create a project board using the **automated kanban** template.
+3. Create a project board.

     <details>
     <summary>💡 Tips and Tricks</summary>
-    To Create Automated Kanban Board:
+    To create a project board:
     <ul>
     <li>In your repository, select "Projects"</li>
-    <li>Make sure on the left hand side you select "Projects", the one not in beta</li>
+    <li>Select "Add Project"</li>
+    <li>You may need to navigate to your profile</li>
     <li>Select "New Project"</li>
+    <li>Select the <strong>Board</strong> option under Start from scratch</li>
+    <li>Select Create</li>
-    <li>Fill in the name you want.</li>
+    <li>Optionally change the name of your project</li>
-    <li>Select "Automated Kanban" in the template drop down.</li>
-    <li>Select "Create Project</li>
     </ul>
     </details>

+💡 TIP: Before continuing, make sure your team mate has accepted your invite.

-4. Create an issue for this challenge and each of the remaining challenges (i.e., create 8 issues total - skip challenge 0).
+4. Create an issue for this challenge and each of the remaining challenges (i.e., create 9).
 When creating each issue, make sure to:
     - Assign an owner for each issue.
-Assign the `challenge 1` work item to another member of your team, have them assign their `challenge 1` work item to you.
+Assign the `Challenge 1` work item to another member of your team, have them assign their `Challenge 1` work item to you.
 Assign all remaining challenges to yourself.
     - Associate each issue with the project board you just created

     <br /><br />